- Home

 To find the value of any piece of property the Assessor must first know what properties similar to it are selling for, what it would cost today to replace it, how much it takes to operate and keep it in repair, what rent it may earn, and many other dollar factors affecting its value, such as the current rate of interest charged for borrowing the money to buy or build properties like yours.

-Using these facts the Assessor can then go about estimating the property's value in three different ways.
+Using these facts the Assessor can then go about estimating the property's value in three different ways; see steps 5, 6, and 7.

-When values are finally estimated and listed, they must be classified as either residential, mercantile, manufacturing, or agricultural.
+When values are finally estimated and listed, they must be classified as either residential, commercial, industrial, or agricultural.
 This information is listed on the Vision database and is open to public inspection.

-The first way is to find properties like yours which have been sold recently.
+The first way to determine property value is to find properties like yours which have been sold recently.
 Their selling prices, however, must be analyzed very carefully to get at the true picture.
 One property may have sold for more than it was really worth because the buyer was in a hurry to occupy the property and would pay any price to get in.

 Another may have sold for less money than it was actually worth because the owner needed cash right away and was willing to sell to the first buyer who made an offer.

-The second way the Assessor can go about this is based on how much money it would take, at current material and labor costs, to replace your property with one just like it.
-If your property is not new, the Assessor must also determine how much depreciation it has suffered.
+The second way to determine property value is based on how much money it would take, at current material and labor costs, to replace your property with one just like it.
+If your property is not new, the Assessor must also determine how much depreciation the property has suffered.

-The third method is used in addition to the other two if you happen to own property that provides you with a rental income, like an apartment house, a store, or an office building.
-Here the Assessor must consider such dollar factors as your operating expenses, taxes, insurance, maintenance costs, the degree of financial risk you have taken in earning income from your property, and finally, the return most people would expect to realize on this kind of property.
+The third method to determine property value is used in addition to the other two if you happen to own property that provides you with a rental income, like an apartment house, a store, or an office building.
+In addition to your rental income, the Assessor must consider such dollar factors as your operating expenses, taxes, insurance, maintenance costs, the degree of financial risk you have taken in earning income from your property, and finally, the return most people would expect to realize on this kind of property.

 Of course, if your property is the home you live in, the third approach cannot be used since you derive no income from it.
 But in any case, you can be sure the Assessor carefully considers all the available, reliable money factors pertaining to your property.